Police: Fight at West High School involved '20-25' students, robbery

 He also said some students reported that a weapon might have been involved in the incident, but a search of the area with a police dog didn’t turn up one.
 Lisko confirmed no weapons were found.

 District spokesperson Tim LeMonds said later Thursday that seven students had been involved in the fight.
-He did not immediately respond to a request to clarify whether the district was aware of other details in the incident and whether all of the people involved are district students.
+He had not responded to a request to clarify whether the district was aware of other details in the incident and whether all of the people involved are district students.